 A lot of people seem to think they need to put the other person down first in order for their opinion to be heard.
 If you look around, you'll find this happens a lot in conversations you hear.
 But, really, it's the worst way you could make your point.
 No one likes to be put down.
 You might think it gives you more power because you've made the other person look bad but what it really does it make the other person lose respect for you.

 Don't put other people down.
 It just makes things worse for yourself and people won't respect you or listen to you.
 You may also come across as being a bully.

 5. Are You Using Generalizations?

-By saying something like, "why must you keep on..." is inferring that the other person always does something which annoys you.
+By saying something like, "why must you keep on..." will most likely instantly put the other person on the defensive because you're iinferring that the other person always does something which annoys you and also that they're doing it on purpose.
 Using words like "always" and "never" weakens your argument greatly because it's not true.
 The person you're arguing with will start explaining why your statement of "always" and "never" isn't true and again your point is lost simply because of how you said it.
 You're also not sticking to the actual situation you want changed and again your point is lost.